 The leaves of Cassia abbreviata are compound with five to twelve pairs of leaflets.
 The leaflets are ovate or elliptic, thinly textured and hairy below when young.
 The margins are entire, the apex rounded and the base tapering.
 The flowers are pale yellow.

-In the photo taken in the Pilanesberg where the tree was found unexpectedly, beyond the accepted view as to the distribution area, one reddish brown pod is intact.
+In the photo taken in the Pilanesberg where the tree was found unexpectedly, beyond the usual distribution range, one reddish brown pod is intact.
 The other is only a remnant, the inside surface showing parallel, transversal lines, the seeds gone (Coates Palgrave, 2002; Schmidt, et al, 2002).